 - Sense Freak: "I will stay behind, to gaze at the sun.
 The sun is a wondrous body.
 Like a magnificent father!
 If only I could be so grossly incandescent!"

 - Shock and Awe: As a Warrior of Sunlight, Solaire is able to fling lightning bolts at foes.

 A covenant made up of warriors who stop at nothing to prevent intruders from desecrating Artorias' resting place in the Darkroot Forest.
-One of earliest accessible PvP
+One of the earliest accessible PvP covenants.

 - David Versus Goliath: The invading formula for this covenant lets you fight players around your level or infinitely higher, which means you can potentially fight someone at max level (700~) while you're at level 1.